FreeRADIUS/freeradius-server/doc/variables.rst

 One-character variables
 -----------------------

-The following one-character variables are also defined.
-However, they are duplicates of the previous general cases, and are only provided for backwards compatibility.
-They WILL BE removed in a future release.
-They also do NOT permit the use of conditional syntax (i.e. ``:-``, as described above.
+The following one-character variables were defined.
+They were duplicates of the previous general cases, and were only provided for backwards compatibility.
+They are in the process of being removed, this table documents the old variables and their new equivalents.
+(i.e. ``:-``, as described above.

 +-----------+---------------------------+-----------------------+